euclidianAce/lexical-path/README.md

 operations to be made cross platform.

 This path type is “lexical” in that it is not concerned with actual existing paths, but just the names/spelling of those paths.
+The most relevant part of this is that symlinks are not followed as that would require querying the actual underlying filesystem.

 # Definitions